The Rights of Motorcycle Riders Involved in Motorcycle Accidents

-Given the general bias against motorcyclists, no matter whether a motorcyclist is a plaintiff or defendant in an injury case arising out of an accident, there are frequently issues as to the motorcyclist's potential negligence and his or her role in causing the injuries.
-This is why cases involving motorcycles are often more difficult and complicated than cases involving automobiles.Motorcyclist's Right
+Given the general bias against bikers, no matter whether a motorcycle rider is a plaintiff or defendant in an injury case arising out of an accident, there are frequently issues as to the motorcyclist's potential negligence and his or her role in causing the injuries.
+This is why cases involving motorcycles are often more difficult and complicated than cases involving automobiles.What Legal Responsibilities and Rights do Motorcyclists Have?

 Motorcycles are lawful vehicles and their rights on the highways and roadways are the same as automobiles.
 As a general rule, owners and operators of motorcycles have the right to use the public highways on an equal footing with the owners and operators of other vehicles.
-A motorcyclist has neither a greater nor lesser right than any other motorist and the same general principles governing their rights on roadways applies.Biased Perception
+A motorcyclist has neither a greater nor lesser right than any other motorist and the same general principles governing their rights on roadways apply.Biases Against Motorcycle Riders

 Many injury claims arise from motorcycle accidents.
 And more often than not, the motorcyclist appears to the plaintiff, despite a bias where motorcyclists cause more accidents than they are a victim of.
 This is probably due to the fact where most motorcycle accident cases involve a collision with another motor vehicle which is considerably larger and heavier than a motorcycle, such as an automobile or truck.

 A biased perception exists that motorcyclists drive too fast and too unsafely, and therefore, are the causes of many accidents.
 This simply isn't true.
 Unfortunately, it is the motorcyclist who generally suffers the most severe injuries in these accidents.
-Obviously, protection is greater when riding four-wheeled vehicles as opposed to two-wheel motorcycles without any enclosure, too.Motorcycle Definition
+Obviously, protection is greater when riding four-wheeled vehicles as opposed to two-wheel motorcycles without any enclosure, too.What is the Legal Definition of a Motorcycle?

 The term "motorcycle" is defined as a two-wheeled automotive vehicle.
 Sometimes, it has one or two riding saddles, and sometimes, having a third wheel for the support of a sidecar.
 Yet, it should be noted that while it is questionable whether a motorcycle constitutes an automobile within the strict definition of the term, the overwhelming weight of authority supports the view where a motorcycle is a motor vehicle within the meaning of statutes and ordinances regulating the operation of such vehicles.